Cancer Facts for Men

 Any adult can have colorectal cancers (cancers of the colon and rectum), but most of these cancers are found in people age 50 or older.
 People with a personal or family history of this cancer, or who have polyps in their colon or rectum, or those with inflammatory bowel disease are more likely to have colon cancer.
 Also, eating a diet mostly of high-fat foods (especially from animal sources), being overweight, smoking, and being inactive can make a person more likely to have colon cancer.

 What you can do

-Colon cancer almost always starts with a polyp.
+Colon cancer almost always starts with a polyp – a small growth on the lining of the colon or rectum.
 Testing can save lives by finding polyps before they become cancer.
 If pre-cancerous polyps are removed, colon cancer can be prevented.
 Eating a low-fat diet that is rich in fruits and vegetables may also make you less likely to have this cancer.

-The American Cancer Society recommends one of the following testing options for all people beginning at age 50:
+The American Cancer Society recommends one of the following tests for all people starting at age 50: